FelixHagemeister/ML/README.md

 # Machine Learning for Social Science (SOT863102)

 Welcome to ML for Social Sciences.
-This repository contains \href{https://github.com/FelixHagemeister/ML/tree/main/slides}{\color{blue}slides} and code.
+This repository contains slides and code.